 His work spans the genres of non-fiction film-making, short-format documentary, non-linear radio documentary drama, projected video and sound installations.
 Andrew has produced public events on such wide-ranging topics as open licenses, community cultural origins and place-making, and media

 Andrew has a Master of Arts in Interactive Media, is an Adjunct Industry Fellow, Media and Communication, Swinburne University of Technology and an independent member of the Association for Progressive Communications.
-He directs Secession Films and co-manages Secession Records.
-Andrew lives in the rural outskirts of Melbourne exploring his interests in probiotics and regenerative agriculture.
+He works out of his Secession Films post-production studios on the rural outskirts of Melbourne.

 Photo by Jimmie James Wright, 2017